ethereum-optimism/superchain-ops/tasks/sep/004-fpac-upgrade/README.md

-# Sepolia Devnet 0 FPAC Upgrade
+# Sepolia Testnet FPAC Upgrade

 ## Objective

-This is the playbook for executing the Fault Proof Alpha Chad upgrade on Sepolia devnet 0.
+This is the playbook for executing the Fault Proof Alpha Chad upgrade on Sepolia testnet.

 The Fault Proof Alpha Chad upgrade: